SystemsApproach/ops/monitor.rst

 and logs: the running code is instrumented to produce data that is then collected, aggregated, stored, and made available for display and analysis.
-The main difference is the type of data we're interested in collecting, which for tracing, is typically the sequence of API boundary crossings from one module to another.
+The main difference is the type of data we're interested in collecting, which, for tracing, is typically the sequence of API boundary crossings from one module to another.
 This data gives us the information we need to reconstruct the call chain.
 In principle, we could leverage the logging system to support tracing—and just be